-The official records of a student who is withdrawing or has been dismissed from the College will be placed on hold until the check-out process is complete.
+The official records of a student who is withdrawing or has been dismissed from the College will be placed on hold until the check-out process is complete, all within, and guided by, current regulatory and legal limitations.
 The College will not release any official records until the student has obtained the required signatures on the check-out form and returned it to the Program Director.
 The student shall remain responsible for tuition and fees up to the date that the Program Director certifies that the clearance process has been completed.
 Once the check-out process is deemed complete by the Program Director and the Student Clearance From is processed by the Registrar's Office, the hold will be removed from the student's records.